Eugene Francis Jnr

-Eugene Francis Jnr is a British musician, who has released music with several bands as well as solo material.
+Eugene Francis Jnr is a Welsh musician.

 Biography

 Early life

 Francis was born in Bridgend, Wales on 8 March 1977.

 Early groups

 Francis's first band was The Fantastic Super Foofs, formed in Bridgend around 1994.
 The band started playing punk rock, and were initially known as "Mister Puss".
 By 1997 Francis had enrolled at University College London studying Planetary Science, where he befriended Coldplay and My Vitriol.
 The singles "Bilo Boss", "Devan Endo" and "Timmy Zuckermann" were released on the independent labels Floating Toast and Fuzzbox, and received positive reviews in NME and airplay from Steve Lamacq and John Peel.
 Francis's next project was Kaptain Black, named after musician Frank Black, combining blues, punk and country music.
 The album In Fertility was released in 2004 on the Mighty Atom label.
 Kaptain Black toured with Mclusky and released the single "Drone the Queen Bee".
 In 2005 Francis wrote and performed with Cardiff band Dirty Perfect under the name "Kip Armstrong".
 They released one EP entitled "Lines, Opiates and the demented operation" on Fuzzbox Records and one single, "Quarterback Hairdo", on Sound Foundation Records.